Defining Operational Conditions for Safety-Critical AI-Based Systems from Data: Introduction

 \section{Introduction}

 The rapid adoption of Artificial Intelligence (AI) across a wide range of application domains has fundamentally changed how complex systems are designed and operated.
-In safety-critical domains such as aviation, automotive systems, and industrial automation, AI-based components are increasingly responsible for perception, decision-making, and control~\cite{Bello2024, Stefani2024b}.
-While these capabilities enable unprecedented levels of autonomy and performance, they also introduce new challenges for safety assurance, validation, and certification.
+In safety-critical domains such as aviation, automotive systems, and industrial automation, AI-based systems are increasingly responsible for perception, decision-making, and control~\cite{Constans2007, Julian2019a, Ziakkas2023, Bello2024, Erdogan2024, GreinerFuchs2024, Mandal2024, Stefani2024b, Schlichting2025}.
+While these capabilities enable unprecedented levels of autonomy and performance, they also introduce new challenges for safety assurance, validation, and certification~\cite{Forsberg2020, Tambon2022}.
 As a consequence, research into the safety of AI-based systems has only recently begun to catch up with their practical deployment.
-Especially in domains with stringent safety requirements, safety considerations are not merely desirable but mandatory to enable certification and operational approval~\cite{Mamalet2021, Rabe2021, Christensen2025}.
-Current approaches to ensuring the safety of AI-based systems predominantly rely on reactive measures, such as extensive testing, runtime monitoring, and post hoc failure analysis.
+Especially in domains with stringent safety requirements, safety considerations are not merely desirable but mandatory to enable certification and operational approval~\cite{Mamalet2021, Katz2021, Rabe2021, Christensen2025}.
+Current approaches to ensuring the safety of AI-based systems predominantly rely on reactive measures, such as extensive testing, runtime monitoring, and post hoc failure analysis~\cite{Colwell2018, Sun2022a, Torens2024}.
 Although effective, these approaches are often time-consuming, costly, and difficult to scale.
 In contrast, Safety-by-Design methodologies aim to integrate safety considerations directly into the system development process, providing proactive guarantees rather than reactive mitigation.
+This paradigm shift has given rise to the research field of AI Engineering, which seeks systematic, certifiable methods for designing AI-based systems from the outset.
+A central concept in Safety-by-Design AI Engineering is the Operational Design Domain (ODD)~\cite{Colwell2018, BSI2020, Werner2026}.
+The ODD specifies the set of operational conditions under which an AI-based system is intended to function safely~\cite{BSI2020, SAE-J3016, ISO34503, EUASA2024}.
+By explicitly defining these conditions, the ODD provides a foundation for system design and verification, and has become a key instrument in multiple regulatory frameworks.
+However, despite its importance, defining an ODD remains challenging~\cite{Gyllenhammar2020, Cappi2024}.
+Traditionally, ODDs are created manually by domain experts early in the development process~\cite{Stefani2023}.
+While expert-defined ODDs are effective when system behavior and environmental conditions are well understood, they become increasingly difficult to construct for complex real-world systems.
+These challenges motivate the need for data-driven approaches to ODD construction~\cite{Kaakai2023}.
+Here, the authors characterize ODDs from data in an aeronautical context, but do not provide a deterministic, order-independent representation or a formal framework for ODD similarity---both of which are necessary for the certification use cases addressed in this work.
+Data-driven ODDs promise several advantages: they can capture complex, implicit parameter dependencies; naturally reflect real operational conditions; and are updated as new data become available.
+This work addresses this gap by introducing a deterministic, kernel-based framework for data-driven ODD construction.
+Instead of manually creating an ODD and iteratively optimizing it, the proposed method constructs the ODD directly from data using samples as anchor points for analytically defined kernel functions.
+The resulting ODD representation is continuous, bounded, order-independent, and uniquely determined by the available data.
+Importantly, the method remains applicable even in sparse-data regimes, making it suitable for both early development stages and mature systems.
+This work aims to provide a mathematically rigorous, certifiable framework for deriving ODDs solely from data, while explicitly adhering to Safety-by-Design requirements.
+This work formalizes ODDs as mathematical structures, introduces a kernel-based affinity representation, and proposes a fully automated procedure for parameter selection and handling of out-of-distribution samples.
+By construction, the resulting ODD representation is bounded, deterministic, and interpretable, enabling its use not only for modeling and monitoring but also as a foundation for future certification of AI-based systems.
+The work is structured as follows: in \cref{sec:SoA}, the current state of the art regarding ODDs and general Safety-by-Design AI Engineering methodologies is presented.
+Afterward, in \cref{sec:MathODD}, a comprehensive framework for mathematically representing ODDs is defined.
+Next, \cref{sec:Kernel} discusses the main contribution of this paper: a kernel-based, data-driven method to define ODDs purely from data, applicable also to use cases with only sparse data.
+The method is then validated throughout \cref{sec:Validation}.
+Finally, in \cref{sec:Discussion}, the results are discussed, and in \cref{sec:Conclusion}, the paper is concluded.